Customer Agreement

 This SLA sets out:

-- BSITC’s commitments in relation to the availability of Hosted App Services; and
+• BSITC’s commitments in relation to the availability of Subscription Services; and

 Terms defined in the main body of the Agreement and used in this SLA shall have the same meanings in this SLA as in the main body of the Agreement.